TakinB/MovieShowtimes/README.md

 Please follow these steps to make this app running on your local machine.

 1. I have tried two different API provider

     1.1. https://developer.themoviedb.org/

     1.2. https://developer.movieglu.com/

         Unfortunately the second provider did not have thorough documentations and I didn't manage to make it work.
 So I used the first proder.

-1. Create an account on https://developer.themoviedb.org/ and get api token.
+1. Create an account on https://developer.themoviedb.org/

+    1.1.
+After verifying your email,log in to your account

+    1.2.
+Navigate to Profile -> Settings -> API

+    1.3.
+Copy the API Access Token
 1. Rename .env.example file to .env
-1. Replace your token in the .env file (This is gitignored so won't be commited.)
+1. Paste your token in the .env file (This is gitignored so won't be commited.)
 1. Make sure you have Node installed.
 [Here](https://github.com/nvm-sh/nvm) is a guide how to install it using nvm.
 1.  on the root directory run:
     `npm install`